wbcmedia/wbcmedia.github.io/2026/draft.md

 - 2 Years in the future
 - Naff Hall zoo is a great success
 - Mrs Buttermuffin has started a building firm?
-- Gideon is picking up Penguin Poo as his community service, having left prison
+- Gideon and Candice are picking up Penguin Poo as their community service, having left prison
-- Rod Stewart Bowl - major concert venue
+- Rod Stewart Bowl - major concert venue (maybe Freddie's band are playing there?)
+- Mrs Whips?
--
+- Big George?
+- Eeeeeeeoooooo...
+We Are The Champions